anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Year A: complete
 * Year B: complete up to Proper 12
 * Year C: complete from Palm Sunday onwards
-* Festivals: complete except for 25 July to 24 August
+* Festivals: complete except for 6 to 24 August
 * Appendix: Gospels: complete for Matthew 1-18, Mark 1-6, Luke and John

 # Contents